vsmid/rudimentary/README.md

-# Rudimanetary framework
+# Rudimentary framework

 ## Introduction
 A small an simple flat web services/applications framework.
-Flat means no separation on controller, service, repository layers.
+Flat means no strict separation on controller, service and repository layers.
 One web method implementation is contained within a single Java file.

 ## Roadmap